-Details of specific buttons, controls, and features are described in the alphabetical
+Details of specific buttons, controls, and features are described in the alphabetical listing that follows.

 To preset a station to a button: Tune in the desired station (see "TUNE" button).
 Push and hold down the button until you hear a beep-this will set the station to the button.
 The button number will appear on the display.